-- -- that do not meet the selection criteria permitting use of air-purifying respirators. - The atmosphere contains less than 19.5% oxygen. - It is highly unlikely that the work being done will gener: high concentrations of vapors, gases or particulates, splashes of material that will affect the skin of personwearing Level B protection. - Atmospheric concentrations of unidentified vapors or gas are indicated by direct readings on instruments such as the FID or PID or similar instruments, but vapors a gases are not suspected of containing high levels of chemicals toxic to skin.
-(See Appendixes I and II.) - 3.
-Guidance on selection - Level B does not afford the maximum skin (and eye) pro a. tection as does a fully encapsulating suit since t chemical-resistant clothing is not considered gas, vapcor particulate tight.
-However, a good quality, hoode: chemical-resistant, one-piece garment, with taped wris: ankles, and hood does provides a reasonable degree : protection against splashes and to lower concentrations air.
-At most abandoned hazardous waste sites, ambier atmospheric gas or vapor levels have not approached concertrations sufficiently high to warrant Level A protection In all but a few circumstances (where highly toxic materials are suspected) Level B should provide the protection needed for initial entry.
-Subsequent operations at a site require a reevaluation of Level B protection based on the probability of being splashed by chemicals, their effect on the skin, the presence of hard-to-detect air containinants, or the generation of highly toxic gases, vapors. or particulates, due to the work being done. - b.
-The chemical-resistant clothing required in Level B is available in a wide variety of styles, materials, construction detail, and permeability.
-One or two-piece garment: are available with or without hoods.
-Disposal suits with a variety of fabrics and design characteristics are also available.
-Taping joints between the gloves, boots and suit, and between hood and respirator reduces the possiblity for splash and vapor or gas penetration.
+- a.
+Level B does not afford the maximum skin (and eye) ztection as does a fully encapsulating suit since chemical-resistant clothing is not considered gas, vac: or particulate tight.
+However, a good quality, hooca chemical-resistant, one-piece garment, with taped write ankles, and hood does provides a reasonable degree protection against splashes and to lower concentrations air.
+At most abandoned hazardous waste sites, ambie atmospheric gas or vapor levels have not approached conca trations sufficiently high to warrant Level A protection In all but a few circumstances (where highly toxic mat: ials are suspected) Level B should provide the protect: needed for initial entry.
+Subsequent operations at a sill require a reevaluation of Level B protection based on : probability of being splashed by chemicals, their effact on the skin, the presence of hard-to-detect air contain inants, or the generation of highly toxic gases, vapor: or particulates, due to the work being done. - b.
+The chemical-resistant clothing required in Level B available in a wide variety of styles, materials, construction detail, and permeability.
+One or two-piece garment are available with or without hoods.
+Disposal suits with a variety of fabrics and design characteristics are all available.
+Taping joints between the gloves, boots as suit, and between hood and respirator reduces the possibility for splash and vapor or gas penetration.
 These factors and other selection criteria all affect the degree of protection afforded.
 Therefore, a specialist should select the most effective chemical-resistant clothing based on the known or anticipated hazards and job function.